Arisamin/MyVaronis_BigResultHandler/docs/STATE_MACHINE_LLD.md

 > **Note:** This document is partly Copilot-generated content based on high-level architecture discussions.

 ## Overview
-This document provides the low-level design for the **StateMachine** and its related components (TransactionContext, State Handlers, and SeriesInfo) within the BigResultHandler system.
+This document provides the low-level design for the **StateMachine** (a generic state management library) and its configuration within the BigResultHandler system, including ResultService-specific context extensions (TransactionContext, SeriesInfo) and state handlers.

-The **StateMachine** is a per-transaction coordinator that:
+The **StateMachine** is a generic, reusable state coordinator library that:
-- Is instantiated by ResultManager for a specific TransactionID
-- Maintains TransactionContext throughout state transitions
-- Contains state handler objects (AwaitingResultsStateHandler, SendingCompletionStateHandler)
-- Processes messages and manages state transitions based on transaction progress
+- Manages state transitions and persistence
+- Maintains a Context object with generic ID, CurrentState, and timestamps
+- Supports state handlers implementing IStateHandler interface
-- Enables crash recovery by persisting and restoring context
+- Enables crash recovery through state persistence

+**ResultService's usage of StateMachine:**
+- Instantiates one StateMachine per TransactionID within a dedicated Autofac lifetime scope
+- Extends generic Context to TransactionContext with business-specific properties (SeriesInfo tracking)
+- Configures three states: Request Forwarding → Awaiting Results → Sending Completion
+- Implements custom state handlers for each state

 For the overall system architecture, see ARCHITECTURE.md.

+## Transaction Lifecycle & Component Instantiation

+### ResultService
+The entry point that manages transaction lifecycle:

+1. **Request Received**: External request arrives with TransactionID
+2. **Module Creation**: ResultService creates dedicated Autofac lifetime scope for this transaction
+3. **Module Build Phase**: Autofac instantiates components in dependency order:
+   - RabbitMQ queues (per-transaction: `transaction-{TransactionId}-header` and `transaction-{TransactionId}-payload`)
+   - Queue consumers (injected with references to transaction-specific queues)
+   - ResultHandler (receives queue consumer references)
+   - StateMachine (receives ResultHandler, starts in State 0: Request Forwarding)
+4. **Processing**: StateMachine progresses through states (0 → 1 → 2)
+5. **Cleanup**: When transaction completes, ResultService disposes the Autofac scope, destroying all components including queues

+### Crash Recovery
+On service startup, ResultService:
+1. Checks Database for "Recoverable Transactions" (in-progress transactions)
+2. For each TransactionID found, recreates the Autofac lifetime scope
+3. StateMachine is instantiated and restores state from Database
+4. Processing resumes from the persisted state (idempotent state handlers allow safe re-execution)

+For detailed crash recovery mechanisms, see CRASH_RECOVERY.md.

+---

 ## Class Structure